yarpose/YARPOSE.ML-Communication.Circuits/README.md

 Version 2024.01

-A Full open-source/Full with Python/ interactive course for all who like to know "What is Communication Circuits?" from scratch to basic applications.
+A Full open-source/Full with Python/ interactive course for all who like to know "What are Communication Circuits?" from scratch to basic applications.
 This is the repo of **ML-Assisted Basics of Communication Circuits for ALL**  project.
 It brings ALL of **Basic Communication Circuits** into browser via Python jupyter including examples, plots, equations, simulations and narration.
 The narrations of text is generated via ML tools.